afanofrafa/WAV-Audio-Editor/README.md

 - **Audio wave visualization**: displays audio data as a graph (waveform).
 - **Edit through visualization**: you can edit the audio file by changing it directly on the graph, selecting and modifying sections of the visualized waveform.
+- **Zoom in and out**: allows detailed examination of the audio waveform, from viewing individual samples to a broader overview.

 #### Settings Adjustment